Atwood: Handmaid's Tale has become a meme in US politics

 "Somebody has to tell the Republicans the Handmaid's Tale is not a blueprint," she said.

-You can see the interview in full on HARDtalk on BBC World News and the BBC News Channel on Monday 17 October and after on BBCiPlayer (UK only).
+You can see the interview in full on HARDtalk on BBC World News and the BBC News Channel on Tuesday 8 August 2017 and on BBCiPlayer (UK only).